mikelduffy/swapi-angular/README.md

 # SwapiAngular

-## Core TODO
+## TODO
 + SW logo header
 + Pull SWAPI character data by episode number
-- Display data in table
++ Display data in table
-- Button selectors for different episode numbers
++ Button selectors for different episode numbers
++ Table data sorted by column headers
++ Styling
 - Input box to search character names
-- Table data sorted by column headers
-- Styling

-## Stretch Goals
-- State management (save data from API call into application state to lower the API requests as a user switches episodes)
-- When a user switches episodes, play scrolling SW episode intro
-- Skip intro button
-- Skip intro check box (saved in application state)
-- Music

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.